- Indexed In: MEDLINE

 Please also refer to the ICMJE Recommendations for the Protection of Research Participants.

-Food Science and Technology International conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
+Journal of the International Association of Providers of AIDS Care conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
 The trial registry name and URL, and registration number must be included at the end of the abstract.

 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.